yohanness29/Toolz/README.md

 # Credits
 Special thanks to Koeyk who is the best Tetris Teacher.
-Without him, i could not have the idea to create this "practice game".
+Without him, i could not have the idea to create this "practice game". thanks to everyone who will downloading the game :)